raae/queen.raae.codes/content/emails-queen/2022/05/03-content-digest/index.md

 ---
 title: No need to create the content digest yourself
 emojii: 📄 🏷
-tags: sourceNodes, createNode, createContentDigest, Data Layer
+tags: sourceNodes, createNode, createContentDigest, Data Layer, Gatsby Source Plugin
 ---

 We see a lot of this type of code when looking at source plugins: